Sudhanshu-Malhotra/TELEPROMPTER/README.md

 > **Note on Voice Recognition:** The Web Speech API works best on Google Chrome or Microsoft Edge.
 Using this app through a secure context (localhost or HTTPS) is required for most browsers to allow continuous microphone access.

-## 🌍 Hosting it Live
-This repository is pre-configured as a standard Spring Boot application.
-You can deploy it seamlessly to platforms like:

-* **Render.com**: Connect this GitHub repo, use the build command `./gradlew build` and start command `./gradlew bootRun`.
-* **Railway.app**: Deploy directly from Git; it will auto-detect the Gradle environment.

----
-*Built with Spring Boot 3 & Vanilla JS*